Methylation

 Methylation is the substrate underneath mood, energy, detox, hormones, and cardiovascular risk.
 Knowing where your cycle has margin and where it has friction is what turns generic "take B vitamins!" guidance into a real protocol.

 Methylation is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →